cheriekeller/CAExplorer/src/pages/impacts/climate101/index.md

 <div class="float-right thumbnail-medium">
 <img src="co2-chart1.png" alt="Everglades summer thunderstorm" />
-<figcaption>CO2 levels during the last three glacial cycles, as reconstructed from ice cores.</figcaption>
+<figcaption class="left">CO2 levels during the last three glacial cycles, as reconstructed from ice cores.</figcaption>
 </div>

 One of the leading causes of climate change is increasing levels of atmospheric carbon dioxide (CO2).
 Carbon dioxide is a heat-trapping gas, which is released through natural processes such as respiration and volcanic eruptions, as well as through human activities such as deforestation and burning fossil fuels.